dylantjb/property-viewer/README.md

 The project shows property listing details from an imported portfolio via CSV file.

-Authors: Michael Kölling and Josh Murphy
+Authors: Michael Kölling and Josh Murphy, edited by Dylan Barker (k20001430).

-Student name: Dylan Barker

-K-number: 20001430

 Purpose of the project
 =======================